diya-e-g/BookVault/README.md

-# 📚 Library Management System
+# 📚 BookVault

-A simple **Java + MySQL based Library Management System** with features for managing users, students, books, issues, and audit logs.
+A **Java + MySQL based Library Management System** with features for managing users, students, books, issues, and audit logs.

 ---